oddstream/lsol/README.md

 * Get it working on iOS.
 But, I don't have a Macintosh and am reluctant to pay Apple the annual App Store fee, and jump through their hoops.
 If you want to do this, let me know and we'll collaborate.
 * I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.
-* Give up and rewrite the whole thing - again - in [Defold](https://www.defold.com), or Dart+Flutter, or Kotlin+Korge, or something else.
+* Give up and rewrite the whole thing - again - in [Defold](https://www.defold.com), or Godot, or Java, or Dart+Flutter, or Kotlin+Korge, or something else.

 ## History